-Grab some lunch at Queenies Dumplings then jump on a jetboat to explore the Dart River in a half-day adventure that takes you deep into the Mt Aspiring National Park and includes an easy hike through ancient beech forests.
-If you have time, turn this into a jet boating, kayaking and four-wheel driving combo with a funyak experience.
+Grab some lunch then jump on a jetboat to explore the Dart River in a half-day adventure that takes you deep into the Mt Aspiring National Park and includes an easy hike through ancient beech forests.
+If you have time, turn this into a jet boating and kayaking combo with a funyak experience.
 Or stay on dry land with an epic horse-riding adventure.
 If you’d rather wind down for the day, hire some fishing gear and try your luck along the lake, or stroll along to the Glenorchy Golf Club and give the 9-hole golf course a go.

-Stay in Glenorchy at the Camp Glenorchy Eco Retreat, New Zealand’s only Net Positive Energy Accommodation provider with options from luxurious eco cabins to backpacker style bunks.
+Stay in Glenorchy at the The Headwaters Eco Lodge, a Net Positive Energy Accommodation provider with options from luxurious eco-cabins to backpacker style bunks.
 Or treat yourself to Paradise, a 300-acre property run by the Paradise Trust, recognised for outstanding heritage significance and unspoilt natural beauty complete with a number of accommodation options.

 Day 4 – A last glance at Glenorchy – or should you stay a little longer?

-Enjoy a delicious breakfast at the Sugar Loaf Café then take a last look at the wildly beautiful Glenorchy landscape with a scenic flight.
-Or, walk off breakfast with a short but steep hike on the Invincible Gold Mine Track, a relatively easy hike that can be done within 3 hours, leaving plenty of time in the day for other activities or travel.
+Enjoy a delicious breakfast then take a last look at the wildly beautiful Glenorchy landscape with a scenic flight or helicopter ride.
+Local operators such as Heli Glenorchy specialise in Glenorchy flight-seeing experiences.
+Or, walk-off breakfast with a short but steep hike on the Invincible Gold Mine Track, a relatively easy hike that can be done within 3 hours, leaving plenty of time in the day for other activities or travel.